19hours/sg-statutes/Acts/Casino Control Act.md

 105\.—(1) A person shall not, without the approval of the Authority, install or cause to be installed any linked jackpot arrangement.

-(2) The Authority shall not approve any linked jackpot arrangement ––
+(2) The Authority shall not approve any linked jackpot arrangement —

 (a) between a casino in Singapore and any place outside Singapore;

-(b) between a casino in Singapore and any place permitted to operate a fruit machine under the Private Lotteries Act (Cap.
-250); or
+(b) between a casino in Singapore and any place permitted to operate a fruit machine under the Private Lotteries Act 2011; or

 (c) prohibited by regulations made under this Act.

+[7/2011 wef 01/04/2011]

-(3) Any person who contravenes subsection (1) shall be ––
+(3) Any person who contravenes subsection (1) shall be —

 (a) liable to disciplinary action, in the case of a casino operator or a licensed special employee; or

 (b) guilty of an offence and liable on conviction to a fine not exceeding $200,000 or to imprisonment for a term not exceeding 5 years or to both, in any other case.

+[Vic.
+CCA 1991, s.
+62B]

 ### Assistance to patrons